Hidden Trails — Designer Chloé Nègre's Insider Guide to Exploring Paris

 Whether applying her research-led approach to design to the city's newest luxury hotels or elevating the concept of its independent boutiques through her ingenious understanding of storytelling, texture, and color, Nègre does not just draw inspiration from Paris in her work.
 Instead, her highly imaginative, zestful creations directly contribute to its reputation as one of the world's leading design capitals, translating the timelessness of Parisian excellence into countless new, unexpected forms.

-Below, Nègre guides us along their places of affection to an unconventional exploration of the city, from museums and galleries to a pick of the most beautiful Paris restaurant.
+Below, Nègre guides us along their places of affection to an unconventional exploration of the city, from museums and galleries to one of the most beautiful Paris restaurants.

 1. Time Travel at Musée des Arts Décoratifs